TolgonaiNk/GenAI-Heaelthcare/README.md

 # GenAI-Heaelthcare
-Strategic and Competitive Intelligence Shiny App for Generative AI in Healthcare: Overview: Developed a dynamic Shiny dashboard for analyzing global trends, patents, and research in generative AI applications for mental healthcare, combining data from patents, research publications, and Google search trends.
+Developed an interactive Shiny app to analyze global trends, patents, and sentiment data related to generative AI (GenAI) solutions in healthcare.
+The dashboard provides actionable insights into research trends, patent activity, public interest, and sentiment analysis, empowering strategic decision-making in the domain of AI-driven healthcare.